-Most Florida residents have multiple forms of insurance coverage that may protect a family’s most important assets like their home, personal property inside their residence and motor vehicles.
-Insurance coverage may protect against natural perils like hurricanes and floods, human perils like the theft or vandalism and personal injury liability claims.
+Most Florida residents have multiple forms of insurance coverage that may protect a family’s most important assets, like their home, personal property inside their residence, and motor vehicles.
+Insurance coverage may protect against natural perils like hurricanes and floods, human perils like theft or vandalism and personal injury liability claims.
 If you are lucky, your insurance coverage has served only as a form of security, so you have never needed to file a claim.
 However, people own insurance because unanticipated negative events can cause serious financial loss without adequate coverage.
-As a Florida insurance bad faith lawyer, my law firm has helped many people plagued by recalcitrant insurance companies that drag their feet or refuse to pay claims.
-This blog post provided answers to five important questions.
+However, insurance companies don't always do the right thing.
+In fact, sometimes they even sue their own insureds.

-Why am I being sued by my insurance carrier?
+Why are you being sued by your insurance carrier?

 Insurance companies sometimes sue their insured when there are disputes about coverage.
 An insurance policy is a contract, so courts can be asked to resolve contractual disputes when coverage issues exist.
 Although an insured may bring a breach of contract or insurance bad faith claim, the insurance company can also initiate an action regarding its contractual obligation to provide coverage under the policy.
 Scenarios that involve an insurer suing a policyholder usually relate to third party liability claims.
 For example, a business owner might be sued for damage to a customer caused by his product, or a homeowner might be sued because his dog bites a visiting appliance repairman.
 In these situations, the insurance company might file a legal action for a declaration of coverage.
 This can be an extremely frustrating situation for the policyholder who is being sued not just from the injury victim but also his or her own insurance company.

-How do I know I need to sue my insurance company?
+How do you know if you need to sue your insurance company?